FIRE TRUCKS AT WAR

 1944 Brockway-American LaFrance

-The Class 150 Crash Truck was built on the Reo and Sterling, 6x6, 7 ton chassis. the body and fire fighting
+The Class 150 Crash Truck was built on the Reo and Sterling, 6x6, 7 ton chassis and the body and fire fighting

 equipment was manufactured by the Cardox Corp.
 Equipped with 6,000 pounds of CO2 and 300 gallons of foam